chloeekk/chloeekk.github.io/content/posts/seo-configuration-for-hugo-multilingual-websites/index.md

 ## Potential Reasons Why Hugo Multilingual Sites Are Not Properly Indexed by Search Engines
 I recently noticed an issue with newly published articles: **Google only indexes one language version of the same article (either Chinese or English)**.
 There are occasional cases where both versions get indexed, but this is rare.
-I began investigating potential configuration issues, which may include:
+I began investigating potential configuration issues—problems I identified through [SEO auditing](https://chloevolution.com/posts/seo-audit-my-site/)—which may include:

 ### Multilingual Configuration Issues
 - Ensure proper multilingual configuration in `config.toml` or `config.yaml`, e.g.: